ApprenticeAI/frapy/docs/topics/spiders.rst

 .. class:: frapy.Spider()

-   This is the simplest spider, and the one from which every other spider must inherit (including spiders that come bundled with Scrapy, as well as spiders that you write yourself).
+   This is the simplest spider, and the one from which every other spider must inherit (including spiders that come bundled with Frapy, as well as spiders that you write yourself).
 It doesn't provide any special functionality.
 It just provides a default :meth:`start_requests` implementation which sends requests from the :attr:`start_urls` spider attribute and calls the spider's method ``parse``